isomerpages/mccy-cpro/_resources/resumption-of-religious-activities.md

 permalink: /resources/Resumption-of-Religious-Activities/
 ---

-### Resumption of More Religious Activities (Phase Three)
+### Tighter Measures for Religious Activities (Phase Two - Heightened Alert)

-In Phase Three, places of worship can gradually resume more religious activities, with the necessary precautions to safeguard public health.
-Please see ['Moving into Phase Three of Re-Opening for Religious Activities' document](/media/MovingIntoPhaseThreeofReOpeningforReligiousActivities26Dec2020updatedMar2021(31032021).pdf) updated on 31 March 2021 for more detailed guidance.
-This has been updated to reflect the ease in restrictions on masked singing, weddings and wakes/funerals.
+In Phase Two (Heightened Alert), places of worship can gradually resume more religious activities, with the necessary precautions to safeguard public health.
+Please see [‘Phase Two (Heightened Alert) Tighter Measures for Religious Activities’ document](/media/PhaseTwoHA_EnhancedMeasures_ReligiousActivities_15May2021.pdf) in Phase Two updated on 15 May 2021 for more detailed guidance.
+This has been updated to reflect the new conditions for religious activities imposed from 16 May to 13 June 2021

+### Recording and Broadcast of Religious Services and Prayers
+ROs who wish to use their premise for recording and broadcast of religious services and prayers from 16 May to 13 June 2021 must notify CPRO Programme Office via **[https://form.gov.sg/xxxx](https://form.gov.sg/xxxxx)** at least 2 days before conducting the digital productions

 ### Revised Safe Management Measures Checklist
+ROs that have submitted their SMPs in Phase 3 must acknowledge the new conditions for religious activities imposed from 16 May to 13 June 2021 before commencing the activities.
+Submit the acknowledgement form [here](https://go.gov.sg/phase2ackformha).

+ROs that have not submitted their Safe Management Plans (SMPs) previously for Phase 3 will need to submit their plans, at least 2 days before commencing any activities outlined above.
+This includes ROs that have submitted their Safe Management Plans in Phase 1 and/or 2.
+Click [here](https://go.gov.sg/phase2smpha) to submit.

+### Revised Safe Management Measures Checklist
 For ROs who have submitted their SMPs in Phase 3 and wish to conduct masked singing and marriage solemnizations for up to 250 persons or wakes/funerals for up to 50 persons.
 You must submit an acknowledgement [here](https://www.form.gov.sg/6063eabc083c37001263c597) which confirms that you have read, understood and will implement the required safe management measures before proceeding with the permitted religious activities.

-Religious Organisations must submit a revised checklist of Safe Management Measures (SMMs) for the increase in limit for congregational and other worship services at least 3 days before commencing.
-This includes ROs that have submitted their Safe Management Plans (SMPs) in Phase One and/or Two.
-Click **[here](https://www.form.gov.sg/6063f1b607c75900113025da)** to submit.
-ROs can take reference on the required safe management measures [SMMs](/resources/resources/).

 ROs that would like to amend their submitted SMP or have further queries may email to [cpro@mccy.gov.sg](mailto:cpro@mccy.gov.sg).